Raghav-2002/Image_to_Image_Retrival/README.md

 ## Trained Model

-Weights of the trained model i.e. MLP is provided in the `MLP.pt`  file
+Weights of the trained model i.e. MLP can be downloaded from [here](https://drive.google.com/file/d/12V8kzt5nv3AyoK_wZldQNeJ5lgqnhxmL/view?usp=sharing)

 ## Encode Images and Text

-1) `train.npy` : It has CLIp Space Image embeddings of train images
+1) `train.npy` : It has CLIp Space Image embeddings of train images .
+PLease download it from [here](https://drive.google.com/file/d/1wjKJS2bY03_sO0Xw9VOe3DplwJXaBaqM/view?usp=sharing)
 2) `query_images.npy` : It has CLIP Space Image embeddings of query images
 3) `gallery.npy`: It has CLIP Space Image embeddings of gallery images
 4) `Actions.npy`: It has CLIP Space text embeddings of the 15 labels